WVU-CS330-2025-01-Group01/beach-day/docs/environment.md

 </summary>

 This is the value of `key` being passed to express.
-This variable and `BEACH_DAY_SSL_KEY` must be set for the backend to use https.
+This variable and `BEACH_DAY_SSL_CERT` must be set for the backend to use https.

 </details>